 “The data suggests that awareness of diabetes, hypertension and lipid disorders [associated with CKD] is high, but control of factors such as blood pressure and lipid levels worsens as CKD advances,” says Bryan Becker, MD, President, National Kidney Foundation.

 For example, more than 80% of patients with reduced filtration capacity have high blood pressure, but only 20% are being successfully treated for it.
 As a result, CKD patients are five times more likely to die of other related conditions than to ever reach end-stage renal disease, in which dialysis is required to take over the function of the kidney.
 Furthermore, hospitalizations for any reason are four to five times more frequent for patients with CKD than for those without the diagnosis.

 Even without taking into account the cost of caring for patients on dialysis, costs for Medicare patients with CKD exceeded $49 billion in 2006 --- nearly 5 times greater than in 1993.

 "Clearly, CKD has emerged as a major public health issue.
 We at the National Kidney Foundation interpret this increase in the rate of CKD as a call to action for doctors, people most at risk, and their families,” says Becker.

 “These findings reaffirm the importance of identifying kidney disease at its early stages, when treatment is most effective, to prevent further long-term complications.
-Through the Kidney Early Evaluation Program (KEEP), which provides free kidney screenings for those at increased risk -- anyone with high blood pressure, diabetes or a family history of kidney disease-- the foundation tests 2,500 American adults each month and will be stepping that number up in the near future," continues Becker.
+Through the Kidney Early Evaluation Program (KEEP), which provides free kidney screenings for those at increased risk -- anyone with high blood pressure, diabetes or a family history of kidney failure-- the foundation tests 2,500 American adults each month and will be stepping that number up in the near future," continues Becker.

 Click here to locate a free kidney screening near you.